aws-samples/data-perimeter-policy-examples/resource_control_policies/README.md

 ## Description

 This folder contains examples of RCPs that help enforce identity and network perimeter controls on [services supported by RCPs](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_rcps.html#rcp-supported-services).
-This folder also includes policy examples you can implement as [resource-based policies](resource_based_policies) for select services that are not supported by RCPs.

 These examples do not represent a complete list of valid data access patterns, and they are intended for you to tailor and extend them to suit the needs of your environment.
 See [Tagging conventions](https://github.com/aws-samples/data-perimeter-policy-examples/tree/main?tab=readme-ov-file#tagging-conventions-and-governance) used in the policy examples to control the scope of data perimeter guardrails.
 You can also use the `NotResource` IAM policy element to exclude specific resources from the controls.